pfheatwole/thesis/source/canopy_aerodynamics.rst

 * [[What modeling fidelity do I need?]]

-  * Supports non-linear geometry
+  * Supports arbitrary non-linear geometry

+    * Do not assume a straight lifting-line (allow both sweep and dihedral)

+    * Do not assume a circular arc (ala `gonzalez1993`)

-  * Supports non-linear aerodynamics
+  * Supports non-linear lift

-    * [[Don't just assume linear aerodynamics; confirm it.
-It was important to me that I don't **start** with a simplistic model.
-If the result is easy to simplify then great, but don't **assume** a simplified model without checking first.
-This should provide a baseline for judging simplified models.]]
+    * Do not assume a constant lift-slope (applies to both the complete and the individual section coefficients)

+    * Do not assume brake deflections simply shift the section lift curves

+    * Do not assume a constant Reynolds number (these vary quite a lot due to taper, especially at such low airspeeds)

+    * Require graceful degradation near stall

-    * Non-linearities come from a variety of sources: the geometry (particularly the arc?), viscous effects (flow separation is significant for parafoils), non-uniform wind (turning, wind gradients, etc)
+    * [[Non-linearities come from a variety of sources: the geometry (particularly the arc?), viscosity (boundary layer effects are significant for parafoils), non-uniform wind (turning, wind gradients, etc)

+      **Don't just assume linear aerodynamics; confirm it.**]]

     * I'm already using a rigid body assumption, so I'm committed to an imperfect model.
 I accept that I can't handle stall conditions (so